German court: naked landlord doesn’t justify lower rent

-BERLIN (AP) — A German court said Wednesday that a landlord sunbathing naked in the courtyard of his building wasn’t a reason for his tenants to reduce their rental payments.
+BERLIN — A German court said Wednesday that a landlord sunbathing naked in the courtyard of his building wasn’t a reason for his tenants to reduce their rental payments.

 The case involved a building in an upmarket residential district of Frankfurt, which included an office floor, rented by a human resources company.
 The company withheld rent because it objected, among other things, to the landlord’s naked sunbathing.
 In response, the landlord sued.